Duquesne Downs Dayton, 17-7

-DU trailed 7-3 before Patterson found Gianni Carter with an 18 yards pass to put the Dukes up 10-7 with 10:01 left.
+DU trailed 7-3 before Patterson found Gianni Carter with an 18 yard pass to put the Dukes up 10-7 with 10:01 left.
 McCoy followed with a 7 yard touchdown run on DU's next possession to put the game out of reach.

 Duquesne, which was outgained 219-109 in the first half, finished with a 345-340 advantage in total yardage.

-McCoy had 88 yards on 18 second half carries as the Dukes outgained the Flyers 237-121 in the second 30 minutes.
+McCoy had 88 yards on 18 second-half carries as the Dukes outgained the Flyers 237-121 in the second 30 minutes.

 Charlie Leventry's 26 yard field goal on Duquesne's first possession was followed by a 2 yard run by Will Bardo as Dayton took a 7-3 lead with 2:10 left in the opening quarter - it was a score that would stand until the fourth quarter.

 Dayton had the best opportunity to score during the drought when Howard Savage made a diving interception of a tipped Patterson pass at the Duquesne 23 with just over a minute left in the third quarter.
 The DU defense held and Dayton kicker Pat Sankovic, who was wide right on a 34 yard field goal attempt in the second quarter, was wide right again - this time from 40 yards out - to keep the score 7-3 early in the fourth.

 The Dukes answered with their longest drive since their opening possession, covering 77 yards on 10 plays - the last 18 coming on the Patterson-to-Carter touchdown pass.